 It is important to know exactly what you’re covered for before heading off on holiday.
 If something unfortunate happens while you’re away, the last thing you’ll want is to realise that its not covered by your travel insurance policy.
 But if you know exactly what to expect, and with our list of travel insurance terms to help, you can sit back and enjoy a relaxing holiday.

-If you’re planning a trip abroad, discover the travel insurance options we have available at Endsleigh.
+If you’re planning a trip abroad, discover the travel insurance options available.